-In this blog post I want to share some advice for teaching kids to draw.
-I’ll share some adivce I have gathered over a few decades teaching all ages to draw and illustrate.
+In this blog I want to share some advice for teaching kids to draw.
+I’ll share some advice I have gathered over a few decades teaching all ages to draw and illustrate.

-Line, shape, and texture are just a few elements of design that can be observed in objects.
-It takes time to help students pause and look at the elements that create the images.
-Once children become familiar with these basic elements, drawing becomes easier.
-They can learn to replicate their desired images by examining the fundamental elements they need to build upon.
-With lots of practice, children become adept at observing their subjects and can identify related elements that help them begin to create similar marks with their drawing mediums.
+Line, shape, and texture are just a few art elements of design that can be observed in objects.
+It takes time to teach students to pause and look at the elements that create images.
+Once children become familiar with these basic elements, drawing becomes easier for them.
+In fact, they can learn to replicate desired images by examining the fundamental elements they see.
+With lots of practice, children become adept at observing their subject.
+And then they can identify related elements to help them begin to create similar marks with drawing mediums.

 Teaching Kids to Draw Basic Shapes